 Writing Good Enough to get started?

 You won’t know until you try.
 Look at the “good” writers you know (or know of).
 Most of them don’t spout forth eloquently from the start.
 They practice, edit, and revise.
 The really good ones even have professional editors.
+Just like any other craft, practice makes better.
+Oddly though, many people put off practicing writing in hopes of one day being able to write better.

 Writing Good Enough to Reveal to the World?